skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > the magic he added to Mordan's Phylactery in order to trap him.
 It
 > details the steps needed to place the orb onto a container in order
 > to turn it into a trap for the Lich.
 The orb magic is quite beyond
-> Skeeve, but the trapping proceedure is easily understood.
+> Skeeve, but the trapping procedure is easily understood.
 Using the
 > book as a guide, they could return to Mordan's tomb and (assuming
 > they could get in and reach his original prison) affix it to his
 > coffin once more.
 This book is no longer needed (since they used